 Based on current and predicted shipping demand over the next five years, there is no immediate requirement for the Gatcombe and Golding Cutting channel to be duplicated.

-Due to the long lead-in time required for pre-dredging tasks, including environmental baseline data collection, impact assessment, government approval processes, detailed design and dredge contractor procurement, it is necessary to undertake the preparation of the Channel Duplication Project Environment Impact Statement (EIS) over the next six to 12 months.
+Due to the long lead-in time required for pre-dredging tasks, including environmental baseline data collection, impact assessment, government approval processes, detailed design and dredge contractor procurement, it is necessary to undertake the preparation of the Channel Duplication Project Environment Impact Statement (EIS) over the next six months.

 The project will include: